Dakostu/PalindromeChecker/README.md

     ./PalindromeChecker [Word that has to be checked]

-If you want to check a string, put it inbetween quotation marks.
+If you want to check a string, put it between quotation marks.